chr4/jellybeans.vim/README.markdown

 ### Custom Highlights

-If you prefer slightly different colors from what Jellybeans defines, you can set `g:jellybeans_overrides` in your .vimrc to a dictionary of custom highlighting parameters:
+If you prefer slightly different colors from what Jellybeans defines, you can set `g:jellygrass_overrides` in your .vimrc to a dictionary of custom highlighting parameters:

-    let g:jellybeans_overrides = {
+    let g:jellygrass_overrides = {
     \    'Todo': { 'guifg': '303030', 'guibg': 'f0f000',
     \              'ctermfg': 'Black', 'ctermbg': 'Yellow',
     \              'attr': 'bold' },